Manel00000/financial-default-prediction/README.md

-# 💰 Financial Default Prediction and Risk Assessment
+# 💰 Credit Default Prediction and Risk Assessment

 This project focuses on **predicting financial defaults** using structured financial and demographic data.
 By implementing supervised machine learning models, the system identifies high-risk entities and enables informed lending and risk management decisions.